Super Smash Bros. Ultimate Nintendo Direct to stream Thursday

 The final Super Smash Bros.
-Ultimate Nintendo Direct will stream this Thursday, Nintendo said.
+Ultimate Nintendo Direct will stream on Thursday.

 "Tune in 11/1 for roughly 40 minutes of new information in the final Super #SmashBrosUltimate #NintendoDirect before the game's release, hosted by Director Masahiro Sakurai!"
 Nintendo of America tweeted on Tuesday.